domiwei/merpay/answer.md

 ```
 At first glance, it seems to satisfy the requirement described in background section,
 but here is some potential bugs and data-racing problem and performance issue in this code.
+Thus I may not run as our expectation.
+For example, for query function defined in this
+r-w splitting db structure, it naively picks up a replica and query through it.
+However,
+the problem is, querying through it may get error because the replica is in periodical
+maintenance, but actually we are allowed to choose another replica to try our query because
+of the at-least-one-replica-up condition.
 It can be better if we do or solve exceptional handling, thread-safe problem, error handling,
 and concurrently querying replicas using go-routine.
 Besides, it may not run as our expectation.
 For example, it does not query by one of replica